websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/setting-up-automatic-deployment.md

    ![After adding the DEVELOPMENT_BRANCH_NAME variable, click on Save Changes.](./setting-up-automatic-deployment/images/02.png)

-Once restarted, any changes merged to your specified branch are automatically built and deployed to the `dev` environment.
+Once restarted, any changes merged to your specified branch are automatically built and deployed to the `dev` environment if successful.

 ## Additional Information